 Scenario 2.
 You buy a contemporary artwork and hang it on the wall.
 Later, you discover that you have hung it upside down.
 Do you change it to the way it is supposed to be, or keep it the way you prefer it?
 Why?

 Scenario 3.
 Your friend’s mom knows that you’re a talented artist specializing in Manga.
 She asks you to paint a picture just like one she’s found in a decorating magazine.
 Do you change your style to meet the demands of a consumer?
+Explain what you would do.